ANNOUNCEMENT 30 Aug 2012In August 2012, the government of the Russian Federation announced a change in import formalities.

 26 2013 .
 1291

-With Government Decree No. 870 of August 30, 2012, the Russian Federation introduced a disposal fee for imported new and second hand wheel vehicles.
+With Government Decree No. 870 of August 30, 2012, the Russian Federation introduced a recycling fee for imported new and second hand wheel vehicles.
 The new fee enters into force on September 1, 2012.
 The disposal fee amounts to 20,000 Russian Roubles for imported cars, and to 150,000 Russian Roubles for imported trucks.

-Wheel vehicles, imported in Russia from Belarus and Kazakhstan, having the status of a commodity under the regulation of the Customs Union of the Russia, Belarus and Kazakhstan, are exempted from the payment of the disposal fee in the following two cases:
+Wheel vehicles, imported in Russia from Belarus and Kazakhstan, having the status of a commodity under the regulation of the Customs Union of the Russia, Belarus and Kazakhstan, are exempted from the payment of the recycling fee in the following two cases:

 1) The vehicles are imported in Belarus or in Kazakhstan and the due import duties are different from the stipulated by the Unified Customs Tariff of the Customs Union of Russia, Belarus and Kazakhstan, approved by DecisionNo.
 55 of July 16, 2012 of the Council of the Eurasian Economic Commission.